-A kitchen upgrade is a transformation right at the heart of your home.
-As the central gathering hub, you want a cooking environment that works with the way you live but also reflects who you are.
-However, creating an area that’s inviting, practical, and personal while embracing your personal style is one of the biggest challenges in updating a kitchen.
+Advances in technology and how we host social gatherings have shifted kitchen remodel trends to open concepts that revolve around the kitchen, situating it as the heart of your home.
+As the central hub, you want a cooking environment that works with the way you live and reflects who you are.
+However, creating an inviting, practical, and personal area while embracing your style is one of the biggest challenges in updating a kitchen.

-Different tastes require different choices when it comes to the details of your kitchen.
-The important thing to keep in mind is that you are not your neighbor and every upgrade is not right for each cook.
-A more seasoned home cook might want a butcher block countertop for ease of prep, or a cooktop technology that an average cook wouldn’t require.
+When it comes to the details of your kitchen, different tastes require different choices.
+The critical thing to keep in mind is that you are not your neighbor and every kitchen remodel upgrade is not right for each cook.
+A more seasoned home cook might want a butcher block countertop for prep ease or a cooktop technology that an average homeowner wouldn’t require.

 The key is to know what functionality you want first, then find the materials, appliances, and layout that is right for your cooking and eating style.
 That’s where the experts come in handy.
 We’re here to help you make all of those critical decisions.